dfgordon/Realm/scripts/README.md

 1. Use the [Applesoft language server](https://github.com/dfgordon/vscode-language-applesoft) while editing

     * This will catch a lot of errors
-    * It is not aware of inter-program branching as of this writing
+    * It can identify certain problems with interprogram branching

 2. Run `verify.py`.
 This carries out the following checks:

-    * Verify that line numbers are in order
-    * Verify that branches exist
     * Check for consistency of repeated code sections
     * Verifies the uniqueness of short-hand strings used in `COMBAT.bas`